 Students and scholars find the University an ideal place to conduct research.
 The Beckman Institute for Advanced Science and Technology is a model for interdisciplinary research, where eighteen research groups from sixteen University departments work within and across three broadly defined themes: biological intelligence, human-computer intelligent interaction, and molecular and electronic nanostructures.
 The University is also home to the National Center for Supercomputing Applications (NCSA).

 The University has a fundamental commitment to undergraduate education.
-Nearly 28,000 undergraduate students are enrolled in nine undergraduate divisions, which together offer some 4,000 courses in more than 150 fields of study.
+More than 32,000 undergraduate students are enrolled in nine undergraduate divisions, which together offer some 5,000 courses in more than 150 fields of study.

 Undergraduate admission is highly selective.
 In the 2001 freshman class, students in the middle 50% had ACT scores between 25 and 30 and ranked between the 83rd and 96th percentiles of their high school graduating classes.

-The University enrolls over 9,000 graduate and professional students in more than 100 disciplines.
+The University enrolls more than 12,000 graduate and professional students in more than 100 disciplines.
 It is among the top five universities in number of earned doctorates awarded annually in the United States.

 Also integral to the University’s mission is a commitment to public engagement.
 Each year about 65,000 Illinois residents participate in scores of conferences, institutes, courses, and workshops presented statewide.
 Research and class projects take students and professors off campus to share expertise and technical support with Illinois farmers, manufacturing firms, and businesses.
 In a typical year, student volunteers log more than 60,000 volunteer hours.